-Urubamba River, its torrential waters (Level I and II), especially between December and April, a river runs among the most spectacular landscapes on the Sacred Valley of the Incas, amidst places that fuse the millennial of the Incas and The purest excitement of adventure.
+Urubamba River, its torrential waters (Level I and II), especially between December and April, runs among the most spectacular landscapes in the Sacred Valley of the Incas, amidst places that fuse the millennial of the Incas and The purest excitement of adventure.
 It is possible to carry out tours for up to two days.
-It has sections for inexperienced people who offer little difficulty, always advised to assist expert guides and provide all the necessary equipment for their safe and exciting practice.
+It has sections for inexperienced people who offer little difficulty, are always advised to assist expert guides, and provide all the necessary equipment for their safe and exciting practice.

 Recommended sections are:

-From the city of Cusco, you can hire the services of guides, who provide you with all the necessary equipment and logistics, and ground transportation.
+From the city of Cusco, you can hire the services of guides, who provide you with all the necessary equipment, logistics, and ground transportation.
 This adventure requires a minimum of three days, and you can take tours for up to 5 days for the waters of the Apurimac.

-If you want a spectacular hike and with the highest doses of excitement, this is called the “Inca Trail.”
+If you want a spectacular hike with the highest doses of excitement, the “Inca Trail.”
 Alternatively, there are circuits of Lares, Salcantay, and Choquequirao, among others.

 The beautiful landscapes of the Sacred Valley of the Incas, with nature trails and ancient Inca roads, offer an ideal and incomparable place to be known through hiking, mountain biking, or horseback riding.
 These tours can be a day or more, including camping at the end of each day.
 The ideal season is between April and November.
-The tremendous natural beauty of its scenery, rich flora, and fauna is an excellent bird-watching opportunity.
-Majestic snowcapped ravines, as well as fabulous archeological remains and villages of native communities, which are living museums, await you.
+The tremendous natural beauty of its scenery, rich flora, and fauna is an excellent birdwatching opportunity.
+Majestic snowcapped ravines, fabulous archeological remains, and villages of native communities, living museums await you.

-In the department of Cusco are located three mountain ranges, with numerous snowy peaks, which constitute beautiful natural scenery, and offer you possibilities to share their beautiful landscapes with places ideal for the practice of Andinismo.
-The Vilcabamba, Vilcanota and Urubamba mountain ranges have impressive snowy peaks, including the Ausangate (6,336 m.s.n. – 20,787 feet), the Salcantay (6,271 m.s.n. – 20,574 feet) and the Veronica (5,750 m.s.n.m. – 18,865 feet)
+The department of Cusco is located in three mountain ranges with numerous snowy peaks, which constitute beautiful natural scenery and offer you the possibility to share their beautiful landscapes with places ideal for the practice of Andinismo.
+The Vilcabamba, Vilcanota, and Urubamba mountain ranges have impressive snowy peaks, including the Ausangate (6,336 m.s.n. – 20,787 feet), the Salcantay (6,271 m.s.n. – 20,574 feet) and the Veronica (5,750 m.s.n.m. – 18,865 feet)